roblox-linux-wrapper/roblox-linux-wrapper/README.md

   * A: Open Roblox Studio settings, change `graphicsMode` to `OpenGL`.

 * Q: It tells me there is a syntax error, or I'm having another problem.
-  * A: Download it again and retry.
-If the same thing occurs again, [open a new issue here](https://github.com/roblox-linux-wrapper/roblox-linux-wrapper/issues).
-If you report a bug, please be as informative as possible.
+  * A: Download the script again and retry.
+If the same thing occurs, [open a new issue here](https://github.com/roblox-linux-wrapper/roblox-linux-wrapper/issues).

 * Q: Roblox isn't behaving like it should.
   * A: Select the "Reinstall Roblox" option and press "Ok".
 If you continue having problems, [file a bug report here](https://github.com/roblox-linux-wrapper/roblox-linux-wrapper/issues).